Marqueb82/HeroAddCalculator/README.md

 # HeroAddCalculator

 This is a basic childrens math app.
-Application is for addition practice and based off of one of the more popular kid cartoons I made this for my son -- he loves math
+Application is for addition practice and based off of one of the more popular kid cartoons.
+I made this for my son, he loves math.

 Home screen--
 ![Screenshot](https://github.com/Marqueb82/HeroAddCalculator/blob/master/app/src/main/res/drawable/first_calc.png)